datanav/docs/talk/systems/superoffice.rst

 Why isn´t the account manager from my SuperOffice syncing over to Tripletex?
 ****************************************************************************

-To sync the Account Manager from SuperOffice to Tripletex, please enable ´Departmental costing´ in Tripletex, as the Account Manager needs to be synched as an employee within a department.
-Follow these steps in order to enable ´Departmental costing´ in Tripletex:
+To sync the Account Manager from SuperOffice to Tripletex, please enable **Departmental costing** in Tripletex, as the Account Manager needs to be synched as an employee within a department.
+Follow these steps in order to enable **Departmental costing** in Tripletex:

 .. image:: images/enable-departments-in-tripletex.png
     :width: 800px